 songs have you written?

 I've been telling people "seventy-five" for the past thirty years.That's a joke.
 But it is about the number of tunes I keep in my head at any one time for performance' sake.
-That's maybe six or seven hours worth.
+That's maybe five hours worth.

 |Which comes first, the melody or the